 Plan your air cargo transport sufficiently in advance

-A thorough investigation is the initial step in preventing delays and extra costs, but it is equally important for you to make proper use of this research and plan your air freight shipments beforehand.
+A thorough investigation is an initial step in preventing delays and extra costs, but it is equally important for you to make proper use of this research and plan your air freight shipments beforehand.

 - When you know the tentative dates of your air freight shipments all you need to do is tally the dates with your research and make any required adjustment to your schedule while making allowances for any possible delays.